gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

   startup probe itself by creating a file named `.gitlab-startup-marker` inside the root of the build directory.
   The startup probe checks every `poll_interval` for the `.gitlab-startup-marker` file.
-If the file is not present within `poll_timeout`, the pod is considered unhealthy, and the system abort the build.
+If the file is not present in `poll_timeout`, the pod is considered unhealthy, and the system abort the build.

 ### Restrict access to job variables